jmalbornoz/GCData---CourseProject/CodeBook.md

 remaining 58 columns containing the selected features, by activity and by subject: the resulting summarised data frame with the requested averages was stored as ‘theData_avg’, as requested in STEP 5.

+6) FINAL STEP; The resulting tidy data set is saved as file 'tidy_data.txt'